Having sold surgery tables since 1981, one of the most common questions we’ve been asked here at Meditek is:

 Our intent with this article is to give a clear answer, but the truth is that the cost of a surgery table for your operating room or minor procedure room depends a lot on how you answer the questions that follow below.

-Essentially, we are talking about tens of thousands dollars difference.
+Essentially, we are talking about tens of thousands of dollars difference.

 Considerations for Purchasing General-Purpose Surgery Tables?